 1. Gather the payroll documents you’ll need

 Borrowers can apply for loan forgiveness through their lender.
-You’ll need to verify the number of employees on the payroll and their pay rates for the 8-week period after the lender sent your PPP loan funds to you.
+You’ll need to verify the number of employees on the payroll and their pay rates for your loan forgiveness covered period after the lender sent your PPP loan funds to you.

 Documents needed for loan forgiveness include, but may not be limited to:

-- Canceled checks, payment receipts, transcripts of accounts, or other documents verifying payments on covered mortgage obligations, payments on covered lease obligations, and covered utility payments
+- Canceled checks, payment receipts, transcripts of accounts, purchase orders, orders, invoices, or other documents verifying payments on rent, mortgage interest, utilities, operations expenditures, property damage costs, supplier costs, and worker protection expenditures

 2. Record employee wages and time worked accurately